Diljit Dosanjh: Philanthropy

 Dosanjh started an NGO called Saanjh Foundation focusing on underprivileged children and seniors, contributing to orphanages and old age homes.
 It also endeavours youth empowerment with issues like self-confidence, well-being, anti-bullying, mentoring, and career development.
 It takes its name from the second part of Dosanjh's last name, which loosely translated means "amity".
 He launched this organisation on his birthday in 2013.

+Personal life

+Dosanjh became a US citizen in 2022.
+He is married to Sandeep Kaur, an American citizen.
+The couple have a son.